nickgrealy/poll-mailbox-trigger/README.md

 ### To Document
-1. Give config examples for connecting to Gmail, MS Exchange, etc?
+1. Test and Document config examples for connecting to MS Exchange

 ### To Test
+1. Write UnitTests!!! (preferably using groovy+selenium+webdriver+junit+bdd(easyb/cucumber))
 1. Test using variable replacement!
 1. Test build options - node label, concurrent builds
 1. Jenkins support - try and support as far back/forwards as possible